SoCTAssist Developer Guide

 Low Volatility Data (rarely changes):

-• Tutorial slot assignments: fixed after first few weeks
+• Tutorial group assignments: fixed after first few weeks

 NFR-D3: Data Persistence